 • During battle, when you cast a spell of an opposite element to your previous cast, you gain +1 to the roll.
 This does not stack.

-Requires at least one arcane Focus Skill.
+Requires at least one arcane skill.

 Mantra Arcane Your Energy Points now recharge at all times, instead of only while meditating or resting.
 Requires Meditation Skill.

-Divided Mind Arcane You are now allowed to concentrate on +1 additional spell, simultaneously.
+• You are now allowed to concentrate on +1 additional spell, simultaneously.
 Be warned that it is difficult and risky to end multiple spells.
-Requires at least one arcane Focus Skill.

-Bloodmage Arcane Gain +3 maximum HP.
-If you cast with HP (at a 4 hp : 1 EP ratio), then you gain +1 to the roll.
-Requires at least one arcane Focus Skill.
+• If you cast a spell by expending HP for at least part of it cost (at a 4 hp : 1 EP ratio), then you gain +1 to the roll.

 Talent Name Category Description Restrictions & Requirements